Work samples

 Growth

-Growth, 2023, Mold spores on wood, 15'
+Mold spores on wood, 15'

-I collect microorganisms from various sources, including the air, soil, plants, trees, and humans, and create a synthetic environment where they can grow.
-The microorganisms will grow on specifically prepared wooden boards.
-As the mold spores germinate, they leave behind unique colors, textures, and shapes on the boards, forming an abstract picture.
-Over time, the microorganisms become visible and move from the microscopic world to the visual world.
-This allows me to observe the interactions, struggles, and conflicts between living organisms as they develop on the surface.
-I plan to create an installation featuring boards with visible microbial growth, representing the microbiome surrounding me.
+In this project, I collect microorganisms from various sources, including air, soil, plants, trees, and humans, and cultivate them within a synthetic environment to support their growth.
+The microorganisms develop on prepared wooden boards, where the germinating mold spores leave behind vibrant colors, textures, and organic shapes, forming abstract compositions.
+Over time, these microorganisms become visible, transitioning from the microscopic realm to the visual world.
+This process allows me to observe the dynamic interactions, struggles, and conflicts unfolding between these life forms across the surface of the panels.

 • Growth